rapidsai/cuml/wiki/mnmg/Using_Infiniband_for_MNMG.md

 Follow the instructions at [this link](https://docs.oracle.com/cd/E19436-01/820-3522-10/ch4-linux.html#50536461_82843) to create an IP interface for the IB devices.

-From the link, if the IP over IB kernel module has already been installed, mapping it to an IP interface should be very simple:
+From the link above, when the IP over IB kernel module has already been installed, mapping to an IP interface is simple:
 ```
 sudo ifconfig ib0 10.0.0.50/24
 ```